thierrymoudiki/thierrymoudiki.github.io/_posts/2026-01-01-theta-vs-dynrmf-on-M1-M3-Tourism.md

 ---
 layout: post
 title: "Forecasting benchmark: Dynrmf (a new serious competitor in town) vs Theta Method on M-Competitions and Tourism competitition"
-description: "Benchmarking Dynrmf vs Theta Method on M-Competitions and Tourism competitition"
+description: "A rigorous benchmark of Dynrmf vs Theta Method on M-Competitions and Tourism competitition"
 date: 2026-01-01
 categories: R
 comments: true